Zggis/dobby/README.md

 AAVALIDATE | true | Set to false if you would like to skip the active area validation step.
 LOGLEVEL | INFO | Set to DEBUG or TRACE to inclease the logging level for debugging.

+### Notifications
+Dobby does not natively support notifications, <strong>however</strong> it can be used in conjunction with my other application <a href="https://github.com/Zggis/howler">Howler</a>, which montiors log files and sends out notifications for specific events.
+Howler works great with Dobby, almost like they are from the same world.
+You can use Dobby's log file directory as a <a href="https://github.com/Zggis/howler">Howler</a> data source, and setup an alert with trigger event [COMPLETED] to be notified when a job completes.

 ### Hardware Acceleration
 Most of Dobby's operations are done using the MKVToolNix suite which cannot be hardware accelerated.
 There is one operation that uses FFMPEG to scan the active area of a video file in 4 sample locations.
 This operation is compatible with hardware acceleration.
 I have tested it using NVIDA GPU by setting container variable 'HWACC' to '-hwaccel cuda' and including '--runtime=nvidia' in the extra docker run parameters.